The best solution to detect cancer early means keeping a close watch on the moles on your body to detect anything unusual.

-Although visual skin exams can help detect melanoma, there is no clear evidence that they save lives, routine skin checks professionally have the potential to lead to misdiagnosis, overdiagnosis and adverse effects of biopsies and overtreatment.
+Although visual skin exams can help detect melanoma, there is no clear evidence that they save lives; routine skin checks professionally have the potential to lead to misdiagnosis, overdiagnosis, and adverse effects of biopsies and overtreatment.

 Experts recommend that people at high risk consult a doctor for a skin check at least once a year, preferably a dermatologist.
-Those at high risk, or with a history of melanoma, should be evaluated more frequently.
+Those at high risk or with a history of melanoma should be evaluated more frequently.

 The main risk factors for skin cancer include a history of sunburn, fair skin, light eyes, red or blond hair, a family history of melanoma, or a personal history of basal cells or squamous cell cancer.

 Even if you have a lower risk, experts say that a doctor should have their skin checked periodically.
-Consider asking a referral to a dermatologist for the exam.
+Consider asking for a referral to a dermatologist for the exam.

 How to Identify Dangerous Moons?

 Consider the possible changes that your mole may experience.
-To avoid danger, use sunscreen, do not expose it to direct UV rays or use tanning beds.
+To avoid danger, use sunscreen, do not expose it to direct UV rays, or use tanning beds.

-In the skin we can find different skin growths with different colors (from orange to dark tones), which can be prominent or flat.
-For growth on the skin we call it “lunar”.
+In the skin, we can find different skin growths with different colors (from orange to dark tones), which can be prominent or flat.
+For growth on the skin, we call it “lunar.”
 It is common for most people.